I have a very elegant solution and wish to share.

 Note that searching and parley are not on the list by design.
 The X in 6 chances to locate secret doors once players have given up looking and reaction rolls are not systems that are improved by allowing people to become 'skilled' in them.
 It is highly likely those will become 'skill taxes'.

 The difference between these skills and the usual assortment, is that each of these provides a specific in game mechanical use.
 There aren't skills for flavor or background (those should be non-mechanical in nature).
-The system is expandable for subsystems you might use in your campaign (such as my alchemy rules)
+The system is expandable for subsystems you might use in your campaign

 *All non-supernatural tasks have a target number of two to seven.
 Those unskilled may attempt a task by rolling a d6.
 Those skilled at a task roll a d8.
 Those that are experts at a task roll a d10.
 Those that are masters roll a d12.
 Target numbers may be modified situationally.